MI Lemon Law FAQ

 Answers to Frequently Asked Questions

-A number Michigan drivers come to us with excellent questions about this state's Lemon Law.
+A number of Michigan drivers come to us with excellent questions about this state's Lemon Law.
 In response, we've put together this FAQ to answer the most commonly heard questions on the 1-800-LEMON-LAW Hotline.

 - How does this Lemon Law work?

 - Does a problem always need to occur four times to be considered a lemon?